 The outsole of this shoe features hard yet very sticky rubber patterned with large flower-shaped lugs.
 We found that the lugs gave us great traction in mud and dirt while also managing to avoid any excess buildup.
 The rubber grips rocks as well as any shoe we tried.
 Our only complaint is that the sole is made of many different pieces and leaves some midsole foam exposed to wear and tear.

 This shoe is one of the most stable that we tried, which surprised us.
 We figured that the large heel-toe drop of 12mm would lend itself to being tipsy, but the wide forefoot creates a great landing platform.
-This shoe feels far more stable than ones with comparably large drop, like the Salomon Speedcross 4.
+This shoe feels far more stable than ones with comparably large drop.